Yet even with the growth of digital sales, there are still a heavy portion of income generated by the sale of film products.

 Just the other day, Kodak published a survey among professional photographers and their use of film.
 Among their findings, over 75% of photographers surveyed claimed that they would continue to use film regardless of their usage of digital.
 Those in favor of film claimed their reasonings for digital included:

-* film’s superiority in capturing more information on medium and large format films (48 percent);
+* film’s superiority in capturing more information on medium and large format films (48 percent);Needless to say, there's definately still a market for Film.
+For me obviously I'm happy for the news.

 * creating a traditional photographic look (48 percent);